azeezafarhanashaik/text-stegnography/README.md

-# 📝 Text Steganography
+# 📝 StegoWrite

 ## 🔍 Overview
-**Text Steganography** is a technique that hides secret messages within text, making them undetectable to unauthorized users.
+**StegoWrite** is a text stegnography tool. **Text Steganography** is a technique that hides secret messages within text, making them undetectable to unauthorized users.
 This project provides a simple web-based tool to encode and decode hidden messages securely.

 ## 🚀 Features
 ✅ Hide secret messages inside text.